bsmith89/make-bml/lesson.md

 .PHONY: all clean
 ```

-This "special target" tells _Make_ to assume that the targets "all", and "clean"
+This special target tells _Make_ to assume that the targets "all", and "clean"
 are _not_ real files;
 they're **phony** targets.